input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 #### 2. Merkle root mint

-For the cross verified chain, we will use a special version of `MerkleRootToken` and `MerkleRootValidator`, we will call there `PartialMerkleRootToken` and `PartialMerkleRootValidator` respectively.
+For the cross verified chain, we will use a special version of `MerkleRootToken` and `MerkleRootValidator`, we will call these `PartialMerkleRootToken` and `PartialMerkleRootValidator` respectively.
 Their implementation will be identical to their non-cross-chain counterparts, with the following differences:

-As `PartialMerkleRootValidator` will hold multiple `PartialMerkleRootToken`s with the same merkle root, one from each sidechain, we will need to differentiate between them, and make sure we have one token from each required sidechain.
+As `PartialMerkleRootValidator` will hold multiple `PartialMerkleRootToken`s with the same Merkle root, one from each sidechain, we will need to differentiate between them, and make sure we have one token from each required sidechain.
 To achieve this, we will add a datum to the UTxO of the merkle root, with this information.
 We will use the `VersionOracleToken` currency symbol (we